Linaro/lava/doc/v2/packaging.rst

 Packaging lava-server for distributions
 ***************************************

-LAVA currently only has support for Debian packaging.
+LAVA currently only has official support for Debian packaging.
 Additional support for other distributions needs someone to maintain the packaging and to maintain a test instance, provide backports and manage migrations to new upstream releases of dependencies like ``python-django``.